-This is where a company is unable to continue in business by reason of its liabilities or where, for any reason, the directors are unable to make a declaration of solvency before the start of the winding up.
-As for a members’ voluntary winding up, the company is placed in winding up by resolution of the shareholders, who also appoint a liquidator.
-However, a meeting of creditors must also be held at which the creditors can, if they wish, replace the liquidator appointed by the shareholders with one of their own choice.
-Where no person is nominated to act as a liquidator by either the creditors or the company, an application to the Court for the appointment of a liquidator shall be made by the director of the company.
+This is when a company cannot continue in business because of its liabilities or where, for any reason, the directors cannot declare solvency before the start of the winding up.
+As for a members’ voluntary winding up, the company is placed in winding up by the resolution of the shareholders, who also appoint a liquidator.
+However, a meeting of creditors must also be held at which the creditors can, if they wish, replace the liquidator appointed by the shareholders with one of their own choices.
+Where no person is nominated to act as a liquidator by either the creditors or the company, an application to the Court for the appointment of a liquidator shall be made by the company's director.

 Winding up by the court

-This is imposed by a court order following an application by the shareholders or the directors or by the creditors.
-A public officer is appointed to act as Official Receiver for the purpose of carrying out the necessary investigations and subsequently reporting to court as to the amount of issued and paid up share capital, and the estimated assets and liabilities if the company is insolvent, the causes of the failure whether further investigations are necessary with regards to any matter relating to the promotion, formation or failure of the company or the conduct of the business.
+A court order imposes this following an application by the shareholders, directors, or creditors.
+A public officer is appointed to act as Official Receiver to carry out the necessary investigations and subsequently report to the court the amount of issued and paid-up share capital and the estimated assets and liabilities.
+If the company is insolvent, the causes of the failure and whether further investigations are necessary regarding any matter relating to the company's promotion, formation, or failure of the company or the conduct of the business.

 Feel Free to Ask